My hand-picked accommodation in Cambridge

 The Cambridge Colleges

 One of the most stunning places to stay is in the Cambridge Colleges.
 Outside term time they rent out their rooms.
 If you like to have a once in a lifetime experience, then I would highly recommend staying here.
-Please note, that most of them are located in the historic centre of Cambridge, but some of them are further afield such as Madingley Hall and Homerton college.
+Please Without a doubt, staying at one of the colleges is one of the most stunning places.
+Outside term time, they rent out their college rooms.
+If you like to have a once in a lifetime experience, we highly recommend staying here.
+Please note that most of them are located in the historic centre of Cambridge, but a few are further afield, such as Madingley Hall and Homerton college.

 Best accommodation in the historic centre